beatlevic/beatletech/_posts/2015-02-11-coursera-courses.markdown

   big plus.
 - Focus on "process" not "product".
 - Make to-do lists for next day.
 - Exercise really helps when you get stuck on some hard problem.
-Shifting you focus can set you subconscious and diffuse mode of thinking work for you in the background.
+Shifting you focus can make your subconscious and diffuse mode of thinking work for you in the background.
-- Skim through an article or paper to get a sense of of the context
+- Skim through an article or paper to get a sense of of the context to help structuring new knowledge.

 ### What's next?

-In 2015 I want to at least take the following courses, of which the first two are continuations of two courses I already completed:
+In 2015 I want at least take the following courses, of which the first two are continuations of two courses I already completed:

 - [Algorithms: Design and Analysis, Part 2](https://www.coursera.org/course/algo2)